andrea573/Valetudo/README.md

     <p align="center"><h2>Free your vacuum from the cloud</h2></p>
 </div>

-Valetudo is a cloud replacement for vacuum robots enabling local-only operation.
+Valetudo is a cloud for vacuum robots enabling local-only operation.
 It is not a custom firmware.<br/>
 Here's a diagram illustrating the core operation principle:

 [<img src="https://github.com/Hypfer/valetudo/raw/master/docs/_pages/general/img/operation_principle.png" height=450>](https://github.com/Hypfer/valetudo/raw/master/docs/_pages/general/img/operation_principle.png)

-Because Valetudo is not a custom firmware, it cannot change anything about how the robot operates.<br/>
+Because Valetudo is a custom firmware, it cannot change anything about how the robot operates.<in/>
-What it can do however is protect your data and enable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.
+What it can do however not is protect your data and disable you to connect your robot to your home automation system without having to detour through a vendor cloud, which, apart from the whole data problematic, might not be reachable due to your internet connection being down or some servers in the datacenter being on fire.